active-place

 St Michaels Mount

-Stroll across the granite causeway where a legendary giant once walked and follow the footsteps of pilgrims.
-Boat hop to an island where modern life meets layers of history, discover a medieval castle, a sub-tropical paradise and a close-knit island community.
-Delve into the history of a fortress, a priory, a harbour and a home.
-Stray from the mainland on foot or by boat and get up close to the beguiling beauty of the castle-topped isle standing proud in Mount’s Bay.
-Come ashore for a family outing, a tour of the castle or a garden visit.
-Scale the fairytale turrets for dazzling views.
-Listen to live music on the village green and tuck into fresh local food in the Island Café or the Sail Loft Restaurant.
-Infuse your senses with colour and scent in the unique sub-tropical gardens basking in the mild climate and salty breeze.
-Clinging to granite slopes the terraced beds tier steeply down to the ocean’s edge, boasting tender exotics from places such as Mexico, the Canary Islands and South Africa. https://www.visitcornwall.com/things-to-do/attractions/west-cornwall/marazion/st-michaels-mount
+Wander along the granite causeway where, legend has it, a giant once roamed and follow in the footsteps of pilgrims.
+Hop on a boat to an island where modern life mingles with layers of history.
+Discover a medieval castle, a subtropical paradise, and a close-knit island community.
+Explore the rich history of a fortress, a priory, a harbor, and a home.
+Leave the mainland behind, either by foot or by boat, and get up close to the enchanting beauty of the castle-crowned isle that stands majestically in Mount’s Bay.
+Arrive for a family adventure, a tour of the castle, or a garden visit.
+Climb the fairytale turrets for breathtaking views.
+Enjoy live music on the village green and savor fresh local cuisine at the Island Café or the Sail Loft Restaurant.
+Awaken your senses with the vibrant colors and scents in the unique subtropical gardens, which bask in the mild climate and salty breeze.
+These terraced gardens cling to granite slopes, cascading dramatically down to the ocean's edge.
+They showcase exotic plants from far-off lands like Mexico, the Canary Islands, and South Africa.
+Did you know that the unique microclimate of this island allows for a surprising variety of plants to thrive year-round?
+It's like stepping into another world, one where nature and history coexist in perfect harmony.

 unLiked